SporeDB/sporedb/doc/paper/wp.md

 The majority requirement defined in a global policy defines the maximum number of reluctant nodes for a spore to be executed.
 For instance, if a unanimity is required, a single reluctant node will be sufficient to discard the spore (veto).

-However, if one spore is endorsed by enough nodes, reluctant nodes have to accept the final consensus and execute the transaction despite their initial whish.
+However, if one spore is endorsed by enough nodes, reluctant nodes have to accept the final consensus and execute the transaction despite their initial wish.

 Consensus via Gossip
 ====================

 ## General design

-SporeDB is heavily relying on previous academic work on gossip protocols [@ganesh_kermarrec_massoulie_2003][@gurevich_keidar_2009][@allavena_demers_hopcroft_2005] for the interesting properties of such protocols; mainly resilience and scalability.
+SporeDB relies heavily on previous academic work on gossip protocols [@ganesh_kermarrec_massoulie_2003][@gurevich_keidar_2009][@allavena_demers_hopcroft_2005] for their interesting properties; mainly resilience and scalability.
 Gossip protocols can be used to build fast consensus algorithms [@lim_suh_gil_yu_2013] thanks to public-key cryptography.
 We chose a simple continuous gossip protocol inspired by [@georgiou_gilbert_kowalski_2010].
 Nodes relay spores to a randomly or selected set of peers by sending firstly a light metadata, and the whole spore if the peers request it.